Propagation of regularity for Monge-Amp\`ere exhaustions and Kobayashi metrics: The proof of the Propagation of Regularity Theorem

 \subsubsection{Step 2 - Reduction to a single equation}

-The purpose of this subsection is to prove that if $\phi_t$ is a $\cC^{k, \a}$ solution of \eqref{5.30} with initial condition $\phi_{t = 0} = \phi_J$, then \eqref{5.30-1} and \eqref{5.30-2} are automatically satisfied.
-Actually, to be precise, we are going to prove this claim only in case of $\cC^{k, \a}$-solutions $\phi_t$, which can be obtained as limits of sequences of real analytic solutions $\phi_t^{(n)}$.
-This weaker result would be enough for our purposes, because the solutions, of which we prove the existence in the final step, are precisely of such a kind.
+In this subsection we prove that if $\phi_t$ is a $\cC^{k-1, \a}$ solution of \eqref{5.30} with initial condition $\phi_{t = 0} = \phi_J$, then \eqref{5.30-1} and \eqref{5.30-2} are automatically satisfied.
+In fact, we prove this claim only in the case of the $\cC^{k-1, \a}$ solutions $\phi_t$, which can be obtained as limits of sequences of real analytic solutions $\phi_t^{(n)}$.
+This weaker result is enough for our purposes, because the solutions, of which we prove the existence in the final step, are precisely of such a kind.